Aerials (song): Music video

 The music video was directed by Shavo Odadjian and David Slade.
-The video features an alien-like, disfigured boy who is accompanied by people in various settings.
-Video was shot in Hollywood, Los Angeles.
+The video features an alien-like, disfigured boy who is accompanied by people in various settings in which he is adored and pampered like a celebrity.
+The video was shot in Hollywood, Los Angeles.

-As of January 2023, the song has 390 million views on YouTube.

 Reception

 "Aerials" is widely considered one of the band's best songs.
 Loudwire and Kerrang both ranked the song number three on their lists of the greatest System of a Down songs.